Firefighter's helmet: Leather helmets

 Typically, traditional leather helmets have a brass eagle adornment affixed to the helmet's top front of the helmet to secure a leather shield to the helmet front, though on the original design it also served as a glass-breaking device.
-Leather helmets have fallen into disuse, only seeing use in some fire departments in North America, such as New York and Houston.
+Leather helmet usage continues to increase in popularity across the US fire service with a cultural embrace of American tradition with the balance of safety in mind as compared to many current plastic-based alternative helmets.
 Canadian fire departments (e.g. Toronto Fire Services) that use the Leatherhead have a beaver in place of the eagle for the brass adornment.
 Such leather helmets, as well as modern derivatives that retain the classic shape but use lighter, more modern composite materials, remain very popular in North America and around the world in places that derive their firefighting traditions from North America.

 Brass eagle and beaver

 The eagle's origins can be traced to approximately 1825.
 An unknown sculptor created a commemorative figure for a volunteer firefighter's grave.
 Firefighters did not wear eagles before that, but eagles became associated with fire helmets ever since.
-Canadian firefighters adorn their helmets with the beaver because it's Canada's national animal.
+Canadian firefighters adorn their helmets with the beaver because it is Canada's national animal.

 These ornaments protrude from the helmet and can catch on window sashes, wires and other obstacles, frequently leading to damage.
 As a result, many fire departments provide traditional helmets using modern plastic and composite helmets without eagles or beavers, jokingly referred to as salad bowls, turtle shells and slick tops due to their streamlined shape.
 However, many firefighters and fire departments still retain the leather helmet as a matter of tradition.